softsideoftech/content/pages/buy-in-and-alignment.md

 ### 3. Taking Action
 I scheduled a full day of scrum training for all the eng leaders with a great trainer I knew on the SF Peninsula.

-They all came back excited and ready to try it out.
+They all came back from the offsite excited and ready to try it out.
 They adopted the various bits of the process, meetings, story points, etc.

 For several weeks, I attended all the Scrum meetings.
 I acted as the coach, offering mini-lessons and clarifications at every opportunity.

-It took a couple of months and everyone got the hang of it.
+It took a couple of months for everyone to get the hang of it.
 I started attending the meetings less and less.
 We got to the point where I only joined in to get looped into things, not for training purposes.

 ### Speed Bump
 I was surprised how well this _**alignment-oriented management**_ worked.

 But I left out a detail in my story.
 The "action" step didn't go quite so smoothly.

 One of our three eng leaders never bought in.
 His team never did Scrum quite right.
-They abandoned it at their first opportunity only a month after they started with it.
+They abandoned it at their first opportunity, only a month after they started with it.

 This eng leader felt triggered by Scrum.
 He felt it was a bunch of overhead with minimal benefit.
 He didn't believe that the problems Scrum solved were particularly serious problems.
 He wasn't aligned from the start.